Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 Still, the Fulfillment by Amazon (FBA) program remains a powerhouse for a reason.
 With over 80% of sellers using it in 2024 and beyond, it’s a proven model for handling logistics and unlocking that coveted Prime eligibility.
 And with Amazon expected to serve around 321 million global users in 2025, tapping into this network is a powerful move.

-My Takeaway: Your fulfillment strategy should always match your business goals.
+Your fulfillment strategy should always match your business goals.
 Start with a low-risk option like NARF to test a new market.
 As sales grow, you can move to a more advanced model like Pan-European FBA or MCI to cut costs and improve delivery speeds, creating a much better experience for your new international customers.

 Handling Foreign Taxes and Compliance